 Second-generation eHealthcare card

-In 2013, over 60 million people should be in possession of the card.
+In 2017, 70 million people are in possession of the card.

-On the front of the new Sealys electronic health card is a portrait photograph of the insured person.
+On the front of the Gemalto electronic health card is a portrait photograph of the insured person.
 It supports secure authentication of the legitimate cardholder.

 As the protection of sensitive health data is a top priority, privacy is regulated by law.

 additional personal data can be stored on the card, such as emergency data and medication, allergies or drug intolerance.
 In the future, the card will facilitate the exchange of medical information necessary for treatment.
 Its chief benefits include the prevention of redundant medical examinations by different doctors, as well as the online update of administrative data, saving time and money.